met4citizen/BigraphQM/README.md

 For two sequences to interact, they must be local and mutually consistent (i.e. *spacelike*).

-For two maximal paths to interact in our model, their paths must compute the same function and the two functions must be composable in parallel.
+In our model, for two operands to interact, their maximal paths must compute the same function and be composable in parallel.
 Technically, the latter means that their lowest common ancestors must be operations, not operands.

 Since consistency is a pairwise property, there can be situations in which some sequence $A$ is consistent with both